msgpack/msgpack-c/QUICKSTART-C.md

 The serialization library is production-ready.

-Currently, no RPC implementation is not available.
+Currently, RPC implementation is not available.

 # Install